Consider the following program fragment,

 After you’ve tracked the balance, you will need to add additional clauses that track whatever properties you rely on in the tail of the loop.

-The most complex circumstances is when you have nested loops.
+The most complex circumstance is when you have nested loops.
 In this situation, the inner loop’s invariant will have to include clauses related to the outer loop’s invariant.